stackvana/microcule/ReadMe.md

 ### Creating a custom plugin

 Creating a custom plugin is very simple.
-Just code the stack plugin the same you would any other Node.js middleware.
+Just code the microcule plugin the same you would any other Node.js middleware.
 Feel free to use any of the other existing HTTP middlewares in the Node.js ecosystem.

 `custom-logger.js`